petrizhang/carbon/README.md

 The complete type system outlined in [Typing in Haskell](https://web.cecs.pdx.edu/~mpj/thih/thih.pdf) is still under development in the mid-stage (located at [typer2](https://github.com/pzque/carbon/tree/master/src/main/scala/com/pzque/coco/typer2)).

-I will resume the development of this project when I have enough time
+I will resume the development when I have enough time